 A typical example for event messages is a fire alarm.
 This type of incident will happen only very rarely.
 But if it happens it’s absolutely crucial that the message is send and processed successfully.

 Provides guaranteed delivery, messages are either acknowledged or rejected.
-Bosch IoT Hub persists the event messages on highly durable storage which will even endure large-scale outages or disasters in the cloud data center.
+The device connectivity layer persists the event messages on highly durable storage which will even endure large-scale outages or disasters in the cloud data center.
 On the application side reliable protocols are used and messages will only be removed from the queues if the application has acknowledged its receipt.
 As the name states there might be more that one delivery of a message - the application must be capable of handling duplicate deliveries.

 This does not provide confirmation of end-to-end delivery.
 That means that the device will see a successful post of the event even though the application has not yet received or processed the message.
 There might be the situation that the application is not online at this very point of time.
-In this case the Bosch IoT Hub will hold all messages available until the application is operational again and starts processing the persisted messages.
+In this case the device connectivity layer will hold all messages available until the application is operational again and starts processing the persisted messages.

 Empty notification events

 An empty notification can be used to indicate to your application that a device is currently ready to receive a command by setting the ttd property.
 The body of the empty notification messages must be without any payload.